blitzakash/superstore-sales-dashboard/README.md

 ## Project Overview
 This project analyzes retail sales performance using the Superstore dataset.
-The dashboard was built using Power BI to explore sales trends, profitability, and product return patterns.
+The dashboard was built using **Power BI** to explore sales trends, profitability, and product return patterns.
+The goal of this project is to demonstrate skills in **data visualization, data modeling, and business insight generation**.

 ## Tools Used
 - Power BI